tsunamireversal-zz/quad/README.md

 functions that become available to you right away.
 It shouldn't take more than 1-2 seconds to load, even on poor performance hardware.

-The incubator branch is for development, and the release branch is for official releases.
-Always use the official release if in any doubt.
+On github, the incubator branch is for development and PR, and the release branch is for official releases.

 ## FUTURE EFFORTS
-I will continue working on this project and add many more new features into it.
-If you use it, find it useful and interesting, please drop me a line at
-<quad> <at> <impossible3d< <dot> <com> with your feedback!
+I wish to continue working on this project and add many more new features into it.
+If you use it, find it useful and interesting, have an idea and want to contribute, please drop me a line at quad at impossible3d dot com with your feedback!

 ## CONTRIBUTE
 You can contribute to QUAD by submitting your ideas/knowledge you would like it